ionzzu/High-Pressure-Manifold/README.md

 # High Pressure Manifold

 Development of a high pressure manifold to house a miniature VYSZion battery cell at the center.

+## Constraints

-Operable to temperatures of 650-800°C and pressures of 10 bar.
-Contains two inlets and outlets, one each for gas and  air, and allow for insertion of temperature probes, pressure sensors, and electrical wires.
+- Operable to temperatures of 650-800°C and pressures of 10 bar
+- Manifold has two inlets and outlets, one each for gas and air
+- Design for insertion of temperature probes, pressure sensors, and electrical wires

 ## Research Paper